4 Smart Options for Eco-Friendly Flooring

 1. Bamboo Flooring

 When you think of bamboo flooring, you might immediately picture hardwood floors.
 That’s where you’d be wrong since bamboo is actually part of the grass family.
 Just like other grasses, bamboo grows quickly since it takes three to five years to reach maturity.
-Compare that to traditional hardwood floors that can take decades to grow, and bamboo is a true eco-friendly option.
+Compared to traditional hardwood floors, which can take decades to grow, bamboo is a truly eco-friendly option.

 2. Natural Stone Tiles